htm-community/sanity/README.md

 ## License

-Copyright © 2014 Felix Andrews
+Copyright © 2014-2015 Felix Andrews and contributors.

 Distributed under your choice of
 * the Eclipse Public License, the same as Clojure.